jmtsuji/atlas2-helpers/README.md

 Scripts contained in this repo include:
-- `generate_MAG_table.py`: generates something like an OTU-table (in amplicon sequencing) for genome bins output by ATLAS
+- `generate_MAG_table.py`: generates something like an OTU-table (in amplicon sequencing) for genome bins output by ATLAS.
+Requires Python3 and the pandas package.